ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 The `release/` directory contains the files that will be used by your Ionic app.
 The directories inside `release/` should be copied into your app's root directory.
 You can use whatever directory structure you choose, but we recommend this setup:

-    - css
+    - css/
       - app.css  (processed CSS file that will automatically be generated)
-    - fonts
+    - fonts/
-    - img
+    - img/
-    - js
+    - js/
-    - scss
+    - scss/
-      - ionic  (entire scss directory copied from the download, then renamed to "ionic")
+      - ionic/  (entire scss directory copied from the download, then renamed to "ionic")
       - app.scss  (your app's custom Sass file)
     - index.html